The official rules for awarding GMSR credit

 - Directors (except Exam Directors), and Representatives will earn 48 GMSR credits per year of service (4 per month).
 There is no cap to the number of credits a Director and Representative may earn serving the BJCP.

-- The President of the Board will earn an additional 30 GMSR credits per year of service (2.5 per month) and the Treasurer will earn 18 GMSR credits per month of service (1.5 per month).
+- The President of the Board will earn an additional 30 GMSR credits per year of service (2.5 per month) and other Board Officers (e.g., Vice President, Treasurer, etc.) will earn 18 GMSR credits per month of service (1.5 per month).

 - Exam Directors will earn 1 exam grading credit per exam reviewed.